rick-liyue-huang/Express-Docker-Project/README.md

 Authentication: the process of verifying who someone is;
 Authorization: the process of verifying what resources a user has access to;
-JSON Web Tokens: confirm authentication, allow access to API endpoints, endpoints provide data resources, use authorization header
+JSON Web Tokens: confirm authentication, allow access to API endpoints, endpoints provide data resources, use authorization header.